 While it often feels like my children fight ALL THE TIME, they are actually capable of working as a team.
 Girl Child knows there is absolutely no point in asking Mummy what the Lego instructions mean.
 Frankly, mummy doesn’t understand them.
 However, her big brother will be keen to show off how much he knows.
 Boy Child knows that if he wants to make a film of himself opening his latest pack of Match Attax (Yes, he is a wanna be Vlogger) there is a far greater chance of his sister acting as the camera woman than his mum.

-Kudos lazy mum, your kids know how to work together.
+Kudos lazy parent, your kids know how to work together.

-So now you know all of the great benefits your children will gain through your laziness, get yourself a cup of tea, find a good book and put your feet up, safe in the knowledge that by doing so you are demonstrating the importance of reading to your children.
+So now you know all of the great benefits your children will gain through your lazy parenting, get yourself a cup of tea, find a good book and put your feet up, safe in the knowledge that by doing so you are demonstrating the importance of reading to your children.

 Enjoyed this post?
 Why not pin it for later?